Large-scale productions of slush hydrogen and slush nitrogen

 In the auger method, as illustrated in the above figure, solid hydrogen formed on the heat transfer surface due to heat exchange between liquid hydrogen and lower-temperature gas helium is scraped off by rotating blades known as an auger, to produce fine particles of solid hydrogen.
 Since the heat exchanger and auger are immersed in the liquid hydrogen, the solid hydrogen particles are mixed into the liquid during the production process.

-In our small-scale production experiment with a visual observation as shown in the photo below, at auger speeds from 30 to 80 rpm, solid hydrogen production increases with speed, and the particle size becomes smaller.
-The maximum solid production rate of 0.062 g/s is obtained at an auger speed of 80 rpm (two blades), equivalent to 5.5 l/h of slush hydrogen with a mass solid fraction of 50 wt.%.
+In our small-scale production experiments with a visual observation at the auger speeds from 30 to 80 rpm, the solid hydrogen production rate increases with speed, and the particle size becomes smaller as shown in the photos below of 50 rpm and 80 rpm.
+The maximum solid production rate of 0.062 g/s is obtained at the auger speed of 80 rpm (two blades), equivalent to 5.5 l/h of slush hydrogen with a mass solid fraction of 50 wt.%.

 The solid hydrogen production rate was calculated based on the heat transfer model considering the auger speed and the growth of solid hydrogen thickness (thermal resistance) on the heat transfer surface, and compared with the test results.
 The calculated results for the auger speed and the solid hydrogen production rate are shown in the figure below.
 The calculated results show that the production rate tends to rise with the auger speed because of decrease in solid hydrogen thickness.
 Although the heat transfer coefficient of helium is calculated to be approximately 1200 W/m2-K, comparing the experimental and calculated results, the heat transfer coefficient is estimated approximately 700 W/m2-K. One reason why this is lower than the calculated value is thought to be the clearance of 0.3 mm between the fin edges and the outer cylinder, as shown in the above figure, such that a part of helium flows upward through this gap.